Georgia River Network on Columbus Day weekend for a voyage down

 in Partnership with

-offer up a plethora of sandbars and lazy bends,
+South Georgia rivers offer up a plethora of sandbars and lazy bends,

-the Flint flows between limestone bluffs, over shoals and between picturesque islands.
+the Flint flows between limestone bluffs, over shoals and between

-nightly activities at campsites that include entertainment,
+attractions and nightly activities at campsites that include entertainment,

 games and programs highlighting the river’s cultural and

 natural heritage.
 It’s every bit as much fun as the original

-Paddle

 Paddle Georgia Fall Float on the Flint Itinerary on the Flint

-Day 2 Oct.
-11: Limestone Limbo - Mitchell Co.
-Landing to Flint
+Day 1, Oct.
+6: Limestone Limbo - Baconton to Flint

 Hoggard Mill Rd. - 17 miles